 Name Size Direction Description tx_ptp_tstamp_out 80 Output Time stamp for the transmitted packet SOP corresponding to the time at which it passed the capture plane.
-The representation of the bits contained in this bus is the same as the timer input.
-2'b00 - "No operation": no timestamp will be taken and the frame will not be modified.
-2'b01 - "1-step": a timestamp should be taken and ty ntn 1500on in 2 Input inserted into the frame. tx_ptp_1588op_in 2 Input 2'b10 - "2-step": a timestamp should be taken and returned to the client using the additional ports of 2-step operation.
+The representation of the bits contained in this bus is the same as the timer input. tx_ptp_1588op_in 2 Input 2'b00 - "No operation": no timestamp will be taken and the frame will not be modified.
+2'b01 - "1-step": a timestamp should be taken and inserted into the frame.
+2'b10 - "2-step": a timestamp should be taken and returned to the client using the additional ports of 2-step operation.
 The frame itself will not be modified.
-2'b11 - Reserved.
-The usage of this field is dependent on the 1588 operation For "No operation", this field will be ignored. tx_ptp_tag_field_in 16 16 Input For "1-step" and "2-step", this field is a tag field.
+2'b11 - Reserved. tx_ptp_tag_field_in 16 Input The usage of this field is dependent on the 1588 operation For "No operation", this field will be ignored.
+For "1-step" and "2-step", this field is a tag field.
 This tag value will be returned to the client with the timestamp for the current frame using the additional ports of 2-step operation.
-This tag value can be used by software to ensure that the timestamp can be matched with the precise timing protocol (PTP) frame that it sent for transmission.
-The usage of this field is dependent on the 1588 operation.
-For "No operation" or "2-step", this bit will be ignored. tx_ptp_upd_chksum_in 1 Input For "1-step": 1'b0: The PTP frame does not contain a UDP checksum.
-1'b1: The PTP frame does contain a UDP checksum which the core is required to recalculate.
-The usage of this field is dependent on the "1588 operation" and on the "Update Checksum" bit. tx_ptp_chksum_offset_in For "No operation", for "2-step" or for "1-step" when "Update Checksum" is set to 1'b0, this field will be ignored.
-16 Input For "1-step" when "Update Checksum" is set to 1'b1, this field is a numeric value indicating the number of bytes into the frame to where the first byte of the checksum is located (where a value of 0 represents the first byte of the Destination Address, etc).
+This tag value can be used by software to ensure that the timestamp can be matched with the precise timing protocol (PTP) frame that it sent for transmission. tx_ptp_upd_chksum_in 1 Input The usage of this field is dependent on the 1588 operation.
+For "No operation" or "2-step", this bit will be ignored.
+For "1-step": 1'b0: The PTP frame does not contain a UDP checksum.
+1'b1: The PTP frame does contain a UDP checksum which the core is required to recalculate. tx_ptp_chksum_offset_in 16 Input The usage of this field is dependent on the "1588 operation" and on the "Update Checksum" bit.
+For "No operation", for "2-step" or for "1-step" when "Update Checksum" is set to 1'b0, this field will be ignored.
+For "1-step" when "Update Checksum" is set to 1'b1, this field is a numeric value indicating the number of bytes into the frame to where the first byte of the checksum is located (where a value of 0 represents the first byte of the Destination Address, etc).
 Note: The IPv6 header size is unbounded, so this field is able to cope with all frames sizes up to 16K jumbo frames.
 Only even values are supported.